-Determines if your federated server's administrator URL is reachable by the portal and if the SSL certificate used in this URL is trusted.
+Determines whether your federated server's administrator URL is reachable by the portal and whether the SSL certificate used in this URL is trusted.
 If untrusted or not reachable, many portal functions and operations will fail.

 Federated server services URL

-Determines if your federated server's services URL is reachable by the portal and if the SSL certificate used in this URL is trusted.
+Determines whether your federated server's services URL is reachable by the portal and whether the SSL certificate used in this URL is trusted.
 If untrusted or not reachable, the portal will still function but some portal operations may fail.

 The following table describes portalScan.py parameters: